gandalfsaxe/letomes/letomes-worklog.md

+# July 24
+## Oisin
+Added plotting functionality to orbsim.
+As a followup to last entry, i did create a planet class, and in general have been tinkering a lot with the simulator.
+We are VERY close to having the simulator working, and recreating the old orbits.
+Once that's done, we recreate it for the MARS case, and bob's your uncle: We're done.
+I'm positively salivating at the prospect.

 # July 17
 ## Added rewritten simulation files to the new orbsim package that we have fashioned.
 Removed them from ipynb.
 The notebooks should probably have a much more surface-level interaction with the sims and derivations and all that.
 We agreed to buld a planet class to hold all the stuff about how close we can fly to the planet and all that.
 It's not handled nicely right now.